 As seen, there are many good reasons why dogs may enjoy sticking their heads out of car windows!
 The next question is: is it safe?
 Should dogs be allowed to put their heads out of windows?

 Well, turns out there are several risks.
 One main one is the possibility of dirt, bugs, stones, sticks and debris hitting your dog's head at several miles per hour.
 These items may cause significant damage to your dog's eyes.
 Just like you would wear protective eyewear when riding a motorcycle, you want to protect your dog from ocular injuries and other possible dangers.
 Here are some ideas:

 - Use your judgment.
 There's a thin line between keeping your dog safe and making him happy.
 Always best to err on the side of caution and be extra safe.

-- When driving at a leisurely speed around town or a country road, you can open the window just a crack so your dog can enjoy the luxury of sniffing the potpourri of incoming air, but can't get his head out.
+- When driving at a leisurely speed around town or a country road, you can crack open the window just a bit so your dog can enjoy the luxury of sniffing the potpourri of incoming air, but can't stick his head out.

 - Invest in special products meant to prevent your dog from sticking his head out of windows (or jumping out of them).
 Today, there are several astute inventions such as special car window gates for dogs.

 - Always remember to lock out the windows so your dog can't accidentally open/shut the window with his paws and get his neck stuck.
 Unfortunately, this happens more frequently than thought!